spinnaker/spinnaker.io/content/en/docs/setup/productionize/persistence/orca-sql.md

 ---

 title:  "Set up Orca to use SQL"
-description: You can configure Clouddriver to use a MySQL compatible database in place of Redis for all of its persistence use cases.
+description: You can configure Orca to use a MySQL compatible database in place of Redis for all of its persistence use cases.
 This provides more resiliency for your deployment.
 ---

 Orca's execution state is stored in Redis by default, but can be configured for SQL.